FrancesHitchcock/outfit-agency/README.md

 - As an outfit owner I want to submit outfit details by means of a form.
 I want my outfit to appear immediately in the database and front end.

 - As an outfit hirer I want to click on an outfit to learn more about it.
 I then want to click a button to reserve an outfit.
 I want the outfit to be removed from the database and front end immediately it has been reserved.

+## React Strategy

+For the first time I built the React components using a top-down strategy - i.e. I started with all the content, state and functionality in App.js.
+I then moved each section into its own component, imported it into App.js, passing the state and functions down as props.
+This was instead of building all the components first and then trying to work our where the functions should go.
+This was a very successful approach, and I will be employing it in the future.